Ocean Spray (cooperative): History

-In October 2020, Ocean Spray gained media attention when Nathan Apodaca made a TikTok video that went viral featuring the Fleetwood Mac 1977 hit "Dreams" while drinking a bottle of Ocean Spray and riding his skateboard.

-Controversies

-In June 2006, at the request of People for the Ethical Treatment of Animals (PETA) Ocean Spray agreed to end its support for animal experiments.
-Previously, Ocean Spray had funded tests involving infecting mice with H. pylori, bacteria that cause stomach ulcers, and then feeding them cranberry juice to see if it had any positive effect.
-These experiments were conducted to determine the usefulness of Ocean Spray's cranberry juice as a digestif.
+By 2012, another glut of cranberries had formed.
+In order to find demand for their supply, Ocean Spray began pushing into China.
+The burgeoning Chinese market was hurt in 2018 when the United States' trade war with China resulted in 15% reciprocal tariffs on US goods, including dried cranberries.

+In 2019, Ocean Spray launched Lighthouse Innovation Incubator to develop new health and wellness products that the cooperative can market.
+The incubator has developed herbal tonics, a CBD sparkling water line, an edible gummy supplement, and water enhancers for dogs.

 In January 2020, Ocean Spray settled a class-action lawsuit that claimed its products were misleading in advertising that they do not contain artificial flavors, since they contain malic acid and/or fumaric acid.
 The company agreed to pay $5.4 million dollars to claimants.

 In February 2020, Ocean Spray dismissed its president and CEO, Bobby Chacko, for violating the company's harassment policy.
+In April, the company's cranberries were verified as 100% sustainable.